 A story begins where it begins.
 Tomorrow my story may begin 40 years ago but today it begins here.

 It was a typical, hot, sunny, sultry North Georgia Mountains August day – August 20th 2012 to be precise.
-I had just hung out the washing on the line and was walking back to my house, barefoot through the grass when I heard the words ‘Ma’am’.
+I had just hung out the washing on the line and was walking back to my house, when I heard the words ‘Ma’am’.
 I turned round to see a cop emerging from the trees behind the garage.
 Cody Jones was the cop who had arrested my partner, Robert a week ago, and now he was here for me.
 It was over.

-Standing in front of the computerized fingerprint machine I knew that it was only a matter of time before they discovered I was an illegal immigrant.
+Standing in front of the computerized fingerprint machine, I knew that it was only a matter of time before they discovered I had overstayed my visa by four years.
 If I’d entered the country illegally there would be no record of me, but I hadn’t.
 I’d been fingerprinted on entry.

-My husband found out when he got home from work and rushed to bail me out.
+Robert, my man, found out when he got home from work and rushed to bail me out.
 The UK debit card he used failed .
 There was $10k in the account.
 I watched out of my narrow cell window as came out of the jail, got into his truck and sat there crying.
 I banged on the window and caught his eye… the sadness and depth of despair was palpable.
-Fifteen minutes later I was called to the front where I was handed a piece of paper stating that ICE [Immigration and Customs Enforcement s] had put a hold on me.
+Fifteen minutes later I was called to the front where I was handed a piece of paper stating that ICE [Immigration and Customs Enforcement ] had put a hold on me.

 I went back to my ‘pod’ and lay down in the empty unused shower room.
 I cried and cried until there were no more tears.

-My husband had been arrested on the same charges a week earlier than me and had been bailed out by friends.
-On the recommendation of a drug dealer I befriended in jail, he hired a lawyer giving him virtually every cent we had.
+Robert had been arrested on the same charges a week earlier than me and had been bailed out by friends.
+On the recommendation of a drug dealer I befriended in jail, he hired a lawyer, giving him virtually every cent we had.
 The lawyer was paid to defend my husband and influence my case.
-Two phone calls later he had got my bail reduced and persuaded the bondsman to go surety for me, despite me being an ‘international flight’ risk.
+Two phone calls later, he had got my bail reduced and persuaded the bondsman to go surety for me, despite me being an ‘international flight’ risk.

-If he hadn’t done that I’d still be in that jail today, awaiting trial.
-As I filled out paperwork with the bondsman I saw my beloved standing behind the glass and bars.
+If he hadn’t done that, I’d still be in that jail today, awaiting trial.
+As I filled out paperwork with the bondsman, I saw my beloved standing behind the glass and bars.
 The next 48 hours would be decisive.
-The hope I’d held onto for two days was shattered when, at 8 am on Wednesday 17th October 2012, 6 hours before my hold was due to expire, the ICE man came for me.
+The hope I’d held onto for two days was shattered when, at 8 am on Wednesday 17th October 2012, six hours before my hold was due to expire, the ICE man came for me.

-I was now officially in the custody of the Department of Homeland Swastika and I was transferred to Irwin County Jail in South Georgia 6 hours drive away from my home and my husband.
-My last ‘meeting’ with him was a 30 minute visitation, behind a glass screen, talking through a telephone, with one hand pressed against the glass and tears in our eyes, just the movies except this was for real.
-It wouldn’t end after 2 hours of screen time.
+I was now officially in the custody of the Department of Homeland Swastika and I was transferred to Irwin County Jail in South Georgia 6 hours drive away from my home and my man.
+My last ‘meeting’ with him was a 30 minute visitation, behind a glass screen, talking through a telephone, with one hand pressed against the glass and tears in our eyes, just like the movies except this was for real.
+It wouldn’t end aftertwo hours of screen time.